Two important concepts in testing are validity and reliability.

 At the same time, if you tested the candidate in the right things and paid heed to the results, your employee should progress from dependent contributor to independent contributor in a reasonable time.

-We humans tend to like work we’re suited for and dislike work that requires use of talents we don’t actually possess.
+We, humans, tend to like work we’re suited for and dislike work that requires the use of talents we don’t actually possess.
 If your new employee is struggling to meet goals, avoids doing certain necessary tasks, or isn’t performing to standard, it’s certainly possible he isn’t a good fit for the job.
 On the other hand, if the employee is meeting goals and gaining independence as expected (i.e., performing more competently with less and less oversight from you), then it’s a safe bet she’s a good hire, just as your testing indicated she would be.

 If you’re responsible for creating and developing a team, you’ll want to review (test) each candidate carefully for suitability on that team.
 Each employees’ temperament, skills, and level of experience should enhance team cohesion and not fight against it.